-Former professional soccer player, Olympian, On-Camera Host, Social Media Influencer, and currently the In-Stadium Host for the New York Red Bulls.
+Former professional soccer player, Olympian, On-Camera Host, Social Media Influencer, and TV Soccer Analyst/Broadcaster.
 Melissa was born in West Palm Beach, Florida to Colombian parents who immigrated from Colombia to New York City forty years ago.
 Raised in the USA, her roots and culture make her a proud Colombian-American #latina.

 After stepping away from the professional game and national team in 2017, Melissa has fought tirelessly for better playing conditions for the Colombian Women's National Team.
 She is currently based out of NYC.
 Check her out on Instagram @melissaortiz5 !